gadfly361/re-pollsive/README.md

 ### `::poll/set-rules`

-`::poll/set-rules` takes a hash-map of the following:
+`::poll/set-rules` takes a vector of hash-maps with the following shape:

 | key                       | type                  | default   | required? |
 |---------------------------|-----------------------|-----------|-----------|